demisto/COPS/README.md

 * Semi/Fully automated - since playbook in the incident response world often must have some manual steps, but sometimes can be fully automated.
 * Visibility - give the organization members (SOC team, management) an overview on the incident response process.

+## Version
+This is version 0.1 of the spec

 ## Playbook Hierarchy structure:
 1. Playbook - the high level process.